hcs42/timestat/README.markdown

 - `-f ACTIONFILES, --actionfiles ACTIONFILES`: Action files to be used, separated with a colon.
 If not specified, the `ACTIONFILES` environmental variable is used.
 - `--since DATE`: Work with actions since this date.
-(Format: yyyy-mm-dd)
+(Format: see below.)
 - `--until DATE`: Work with actions until this date.
-(Format: yyyy-mm-dd)
+(Format: see below.)
 - `--day DATE`: Work with actions on this date.
-(Format: yyyy-mm-dd.)
+(Format: see below.)
   `--day DATE` is equivalent to `--since DATE --until DATE`.
 - `-w, --weekly-sum`: Print a weekly summary.
 - `-s, --sum`: Print only the sum of the activity time.